 Offender Mentor Certification Program

-- California State Prison Solano
+- California State Prison, Solano (SOL)

-- Central California Women’s Facility
+- Central California Women’s Facility (CCWF)

-- Valley State Prison
+- Valley State Prison (VSP)

 In order to be eligible, incarcerated individuals must meet the following criteria: